CTYAODN

 Haemoglobin

-A protein inside red blood cells that transports oxygen from the lungs to tissues and organs, and carries cardon dioxide back to the lungs.
+A protein inside red blood cells that transports oxygen from the lungs to tissues and organs, and carries carbon dioxide back to the lungs, plays a crucial role in the effectiveness of adjuvant therapy, especially when used alongside chemotherapy and immunotherapy.

 Haematology

-The study of blood and blood disorders.
-This includes the study and treatment of blood-forming tissues like the bone marrow, and blood-related disorders and cancers, including problems with bleeding and clotting.
+The study of blood and blood disorders encompasses the examination and treatment of blood-forming tissues like the bone marrow, as well as blood-related disorders and cancers.
+This includes addressing issues with bleeding and clotting, and may involve adjuvant therapy alongside chemotherapy and immunotherapy to enhance treatment outcomes.

 Histology